MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-file-types.md

 Reasons for why you might want to do this:

-- To ensure that all users can open the file if they don’t have an application that supports native protection.
+- To ensure that all users can open the file if they don't have an application that supports native protection.

 - To accommodate security systems that take action on files by their file name extension and can be reconfigured to accommodate the .pfile file name extension but cannot be reconfigured to accommodate multiple file name extensions for native protection.